mrohmer/cockpit-xp-graphql-addon/README.md

 ## project structure

-This is a monorepo containing 2 separate applications:
+This is a monorepo containing 3 separate applications:
 - the addon: `packages/addon`
 - the server: `packages/server`
+- the frontend: `packages/frontend`

 ## build